patl1/webserver/README.md

     Theoretically, the widgets should work.
 We have not done much testing on them.
 To run, you will need to specify the port (i.e. $sysstatd -p 22123).

+Other stuff:
+    The 'loadavg' and 'meminfo' stuff should also work, but it is slightly untested.
+We are very hopeful.